MythlineStudio/THE-SCRATCH/The_Scratch_macOS/README_MACOS.txt

 STEP 4 — OPEN THE SCRATCH FOLDER

-Locate the folder you downloaded.
+Locate the folder you downloaded and extracted.

 Open: